SamB440/Tale-of-Kingdoms/README.md

 You can reload a class by right clicking it in the explorer then selecting 'Recompile x.class'

-Run the `runClient` task and see things change as you code!
-Do *not* place WorldEdit in the mods folder - it's handled by the `build.gradle`.
+Run the `runClient` task by pressing `ALT + SHIFT + F9`, going to `tale-of-kingdoms [runClient]`, pressing the arrow and selecting debug.
+See things change as you code!
+Do not place WorldEdit in the mods folder - it's handled by the `build.gradle`, however in some cases it is needed (?).
 You can try other mods but they are not guaranteed to work in a development environment.

 Minecraft Server
 =======